hnry/layer/README.md

 `layer.set(context, function to proxy, proxy function)`

-Context being scope, read more about it [here](#some-advice-on-knowing-the-context).
+Context being scope or this, read more about it [here](#some-advice-on-knowing-the-context).

 When you set 'null' as the context, it'll default to 'exports' in node or global in the browser.